DeepRank/deeprank2/docs/installation.md

 pip install -e ./
 ```

- * For MacOS with M1 chip users only: see [this](https://stackoverflow.com/questions/30145751/python3-cant-find-and-import-pyqt5) solution if you run into problems with PyQt5 during deeprank-core installation.
+ * For MacOS with M1 chip users only: see [this](https://stackoverflow.com/questions/30145751/python3-cant-find-and-import-pyqt5) solution if you run into problems with PyQt5 during Deeprank-Core installation.